uditnarayanDas/AI-Interviewer/README.md

 🧪 Usage

-Click the mic button and start speaking.
-Vocra will transcribe your words in real time.
+qVocra will automatically transcribe your words in real time.
 You can then copy, edit, or download the transcript.

 ---